Enjoy-Korea/help-center/docs/bedding/purchase.md

 ## Cancellation & Refund Policy

 - You may request an exchange or return within 7 days of receiving the product.
-- Exchanges and returns are possible even after the product is opened.
 - For change-of-mind exchanges or returns, the customer is responsible for the return shipping cost.
 - For defective or incorrect items, shipping costs will be covered by LIVING KO